-- Support to the first employment of young persons up to the age of 27; - Incentive of practice of young unemployed persons with completed secondary and university education lacking working experience for the purpose of enhancing their skills and preparedness for employment; - Support to self-employment (family business) to long-term unemployed persons and unemployed women; - Provide trainings for long-term unemployed adults (men and women) in skills which are highly demanded in the labour market but there is an insufficient supply; - Implementing employment services and active employment measures for individuals from the target groups for moving into employment (e.g. provision of trainings and education, incentives for job placements, foster entrepreneurship etc.); - Training of people in rural areas; - Training and development of HR specialized in environmental issues; - Training for the protection of workers and for the prevention of casualties during working time.
+- Support to the first employment of young persons up to the age of 27; - Incentive of practice of young unemployed persons with completed secondary and university education lacking working experience for the purpose of enhancing their skills and preparedness for employment; - Support to self-employment (family business) to long-term unemployed persons and unemployed women; - Provide trainings for long-term unemployed adults (men and women) in skills which are highly demanded in the labour market but there is an insufficient supply;

+- Training of people in rural areas; - HR formed and trained in environmental fields; - training and development of HR specialized in environmental issues; - training for the protection of workers and for the prevention of casualties during working time.

-Formal approval of the criteria for selecting operations to be financed under this measure will be subject to consideration by the Sectoral Monitoring Committee.
+Formal approval of the criteria for selecting operations to be financed under this measure will be subject to consideration by the Programme Monitoring Committee.
 Principles to underlay the criteria are: